MADD London Awareness Campaigns

 There were 11,436 vehicles stopped, resulting in:

 - 1 Failure to Provide

-We thank the London Police Department for their tireless work in the fight against impaired driving.
+We thank the London Police Service for their tireless work in the fight against impaired driving.

 Strides for Change is MADD Canada’s annual walk-a-thon.
 The annual 5 km walk supports Chapters and Community Leaders in their efforts to educate the public about the dangers of impaired driving and to help victims in their communities.